ignaciofuentes/ignaciofuentes.github.io/_posts/2014-01-20-zumo-kendo.markdown

 ## OK.
 Let's get started.

 Evidently, the first thing that needs to be done is to go to the Windows Azure Portal and [create a new Mobile Service](http://www.windowsazure.com/en-us/documentation/articles/mobile-services-windows-store-get-started/).
 The Wizard will ask if you want to use an existing Azure Database or if you want to create a new one.
 After this you can create a new table.
-Azure will proceed to create the SQL table and the REST JSON endpoint for it.
+Azure will proceed to create the SQL table and the RESTful JSON endpoint for it.

 I will start by creating a simple Games table with three columns.
 Id, Name and Developer.